MinchinWeb/blog.minchin.ca/content/20120222-the-wonder-of-coastlines.md

 Slug: the-wonder-of-coastlines
 Image: images/2012/IMG_4814.JPG

-A year ago, I traveled to southern France with my honey and some friends.
+A year ago, I travelled to southern France with my honey and some friends.
 As we visited Marseilles, a port town on the Mediterranean with a history stretching back some 2,600 years, we came to a plaque that commemorated the start of that history.
 Along the old harbour, the